ssciwr/cpp-benchmarking/README.md

 cmake --build .
 ```

+To enable the optional abseil dependency:

+- install abseil, e.g. `brew install abseil` on mac, `sudo apt-get install libabsl-dev` on ubuntu
+- enable it when configuring cmake: `-DCPPBENCH_WITH_ABSEIL=ON`

 ## Micro-benchmarks

-`./bench/bench` compares the performance of some different map implementations using [Google Benchmark](https://github.com/google/benchmark)
+`./bench/benchX` compare the performance of some different map implementations using the [Google Benchmark](https://github.com/google/benchmark) library.

 ## Profiling